jpardobl/monscale/README.md

 monscale
 ========

-Small system meant to monitor services and acts on them based on rules.
+Small system meant to monitor services and act on them based on rules.
 Monscale is a Django app.

 The app is able to actively monitor services and to passively listen to alerts from other systems.
 The metrics monitored and the alerts received are sent to a rule engine.
 Based on the rules, the system sends scale actions to the monitored systems.
-Metrics and actions are implemented by mappings, thus the develoment of new actions and metrics is straight-forward.
+Metrics and actions are implemented by mappings, thus the development of new actions and metrics is straight-forward.

 The pic below shows the a summary of the components.